Cray-HPE/docs-csm/operations/network/customer_accessible_networks/Customer_Accessible_Networks.md

 - 16 IP addresses for NCNs, UANs, and Switches
 - 16 IP addresses for the external CAN or CHN services.
-  - 2 of these IP addresses are used as standard CAN/CHN service IP addresses and the remaining 14 IP addresses are for UAI services.
+  - 2 of these IP addresses are used as standard CAN/CHN service IP addresses.

 ![CAN/CHN /27 Subnet Layout](../../../img/operations/CAN_CHN_27_Subnet.png "CAN/CHN /27 Subnet Layout")